zoffixznet/perl6.party/post/Perl-6-Types--Made-for-Humans.md

 %% title: Types: Made for Humans
 %% date: 2016-04-04
+%% desc: Description of Perl 6's type system and how to define your own subsets.

 In my first college programming course, I was taught that Pascal language has `Integer`, `Boolean`, and `String` types among others.
 I learned the types